 There are some symptoms you can look for that may signal a more serious cause of kaleidoscope vision than a migraine.

 - Most, if not everyone at some point, experience floaters in our line of vision.
 Mine are usually peripheral.
 I cannot count the times I have turned suddenly because the shadow of a floater suddenly appears.
 When they are enormous and are accompanied by flashes of light or blind spots, it is time to seek medical attention.

 - Tunnel vision or blindness on one side.

 - Any change in your migraine such as length of time and pain intensity.

 If you experience these or any other new symptoms, see an ophthalmologist or another eye specialist as soon as possible.

-Is There Anything I Can Do About It?
+Is There Anything You Can Do About It?